mainkoon81/Study-V003-MCMC-Python-R/README.md

  - If we can recognize this standard form as being proportional to a common distribution, then our work is done, and we know what our posterior distribution is and we can do **direct simulation from a posterior distribution**.
 However, if we do not use conjugate priors or if the models are more complicated, then the posterior distribution will not have a standard form that we can recognize.

-### This is how we sample in the Conjugate model setting.
+### This is how we sample in the Conjugate model setting
- - First, sample from prior.
+ - First, sample from the Prior.
- - Feed the sample to the likelihood.
+ - Feed the sample from the Prior to the Likelihood and draw the sample from the likelihood.
- - Get the sample from from the likelihood, which is considered as the sample from the posterior.
+ - Draws from the joint(fed-likelihood), then we can just discard the `parameter sample` and use the `data sample` as samples from their marginal distribution (Evidence).
+This is called prior predictive distributions.
 <img src="https://user-images.githubusercontent.com/31917400/66549452-336ead80-eb3b-11e9-91fa-4659af464c95.jpg" />